How to disable XML-RPC in WordPress

 Content-Type: text/html; charset=iso-8859-1

-8. Send a short XML-RPC POST and confirm that it is blocked with the same 403 result.
+8. Send a small XML-RPC POST and confirm it is also blocked.

 --data '<methodCall><methodName>system.listMethods</methodName><params></params></methodCall>' \